KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [mmpm by Bee-Mar](https://github.com/Bee-Mar/mmpm)

-1. Recommendation: `FUNDING.yml`: Use official file extension `.yaml` instead of `.yml` (<https://yaml.org/faq.html>).
-2. Recommendation: There ist no CODE_OF_CONDUCT file.
+1. Recommendation: There ist no CODE_OF_CONDUCT file.
 It is recommended to add one.
-3. Recommendation: Replace eslintrc by new flat config.
+2. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-mmpm by Bee-Mar](https://github.com/Bee-Mar/MMM-mmpm)